Substitutions weren’t part of the sport of Rugby Union in the early days of the sport. The laws around substitutions have changed several times.

 You may be wondering what happens if the starting prop comes on and gets injured?
 The answer is uncontested scrums.
 But that’s another story.

 Bloodgate: The Most Controversial Substitution Of All Time

 I mentioned that during the period when only injury substitutions were allowed, coaches engaged in skullduggery by making their players feign injuries.
 Tactical injuries were brought into the sport in 1996 to eliminate this form of cheating.

 The thing about basic injuries is that they are easy to fake.
 Just hobble around a bit with a convincing wince, and the opposition team’s doctor (if there is one) can hardly prove there’s nothing wrong.

 But faking a blood injury is a different matter.
 It’s a bit unreasonable for a coach to ask a player to bite through his tongue.
-A decent club would provide a handy blood capsule to the patsy…err…I mean player.
+A decent club would provide a handy fake blood capsule for the player to chow down on.

 And that’s exactly what renowned English club Harlequins did back in 2009.
 In none other than a quarter-final in the elite European competition, known then as the Heineken Cup.

 Why?
 To get a substituted player back onto the pitch.